One day before Ramadan..

 Gone are the days of hearing the engaged tone as you attempt to ring the local masjid to find out about the moon; social media will answer your query with a tap of the screen.

-But is this technology in our hands and on our laps truly benefiting us during Ramadan or are we best unplugging our screens for the Holy month?
+But is this technology in our hands and on our laps truly benefiting us during Ramadan, or are we better off unplugging our screens for the holy month?

 Umm Salih, Sweden

 “I chose to sign out of Facebook and Instagram during Ramadan in order to focus more on ibadah and become as little distracted from it as possible.“

 “Social media inundates you with distracting things to read that, in the moment, often seem interesting, but afterwards you realize they just ate up your time.”

 “Sure, you can use Instagram and Facebook for good things, but all that other stuff that constantly pops up is too much.“